Because you will trust expensive materials to an installer, these tips to help you choose the right person for your

 If you are thinking of an installer, look for the service before purchasing the wallpaper.

-It is also useful to hand them samples of the actual thing you want to purchase so they can check beforehand what they will be installing.
+It is also useful to hand them samples of the actual thing so they can check the goods before installing.

 Stick to Traditional Materials with a Professional Wallpaper Installer